Skip to main content

 2. Authentication

-Include the token in the request header:
+Include the Firebase ID token in the request header:

 Authorization: Bearer <Firebase ID Token>